About the Mission

 The Reno-Sparks Gospel Mission . . .

-- is Northern Nevada’s largest faith-based provider of services to the needy and homeless, with 150 warm, clean beds for men, women and children and more than 400,000 meals served annually.
+- is Northern Nevada’s largest faith-based provider of services to the needy and homeless, with 150 warm, clean beds for men, women and children and nearly 500,000 meals served annually.

 - offers one of Nevada’s largest addiction recovery programs, with 100 beds for men and women.
 The 13-month program addresses the client’s spiritual, physical and emotional needs.

-- operates a men’s shelter, women’s shelter, emergency lodging (for men, women and children), transitional/rental housing, warehouse, and four thrift stores.
+- operates a men’s residence, women’s shelter, emergency lodging (for women and children), transitional/rental housing, warehouse, and four thrift stores.